kfogel/mailaprop/README.md

 however, this package operates on data that is all stored locally, and uses only free software.

+Speaking of which, you don't have to use any proprietary Javascript to interact with this project.
+You can use plain git to clone the repository from GitHub at https://github.com/kfogel/mailaprop.git, and I'll happily take bug reports by email instead of via the GitHub issue
+tracker: kfogel {_AT_} red-bean.com.

 How long does it take to set up?
 --------------------------------